martinagvilas/pandas-web/source/community/governance.md

 defer that authority to the consensus of the community discussion channels and the Core Team.
 It is expected, and in the past has been the case, that the BDFL will only rarely assert his/her final authority.
-Because it is rarely used, we refer to BDFL’s final authority as a “special” or “overriding” vote.
+Because it is rarely used, we refer to BDFL’s final authority as a "special" or "overriding" vote.
 When it does occur, the BDFL override typically happens in situations where there is a deadlock in the Core Team or if the Core Team ask the BDFL to make a decision on a specific matter.
 To ensure the benevolence of the BDFL, The Project